Chris Curtis (musician)

-Chris Curtis (born Christopher Crummey; 26 August 1941 – 28 February 2005) was an English drummer and singer who was best known for being with the 1960s beat band The Searchers.
+Chris Curtis (born Christopher Crummey; 26 August 1941 – 28 February 2005) was an English musician.
+He was best known for being with the 1960s beat band The Searchers.
 He originated the concept behind Deep Purple and formed the band in its original incarnation of 'Roundabout'.

 Early years

-Born in Oldham, Lancashire in 1941, Curtis came to Liverpool when he was four and went to primary school where he met Mike Prendergast.
+Born in Oldham, Lancashire on 26 August 1942, Curtis came to Liverpool when he was four and went to primary school where he met Mike Prendergast.
 He taught himself how to play the piano on the family instrument at 30 Florida Street in Bootle.
 He passed the 11-plus and went to St Mary's College, Crosby, where he was taught violin although he wanted to play the double bass.

 His father bought him a drum set during his late teens when he left school and he learned these in his spare time, when he was not selling prams at Swift's Furniture store at Stanley Road, Liverpool.
 He developed a fascination for American music and particularly liked Fats Domino.
 He also grew the unusually long hair that would be his trademark in the early years.